HankB/ZFSsupport/README.md

 * a way to annunciate difficulties
 * cleanup of output/logging

 Cleanup scripts are presently a work in progress.
+Not presently passing all tests.

 ## Other